 People who experience changes in atmospheric pressure, such as while flying, may face an increased risk of developing sinusitis.

 Cigarette Smoke and Other Air Pollutants

 Air pollution from industrial chemicals, cigarette smoke, or other pollutants can damage the cilia responsible for moving mucus through the sinuses.
 It is still not clear whether air pollution is an important cause of sinusitis and which specific pollutants are critical factors.
 Cigarette smoke, for example, poses a small but definite risk for sinusitis in adults.
 Secondhand smoke does not appear to have any significant effect on adult sinuses, although it may pose a risk for sinusitis in children.

 Bacterial sinusitis is nearly always harmless (although uncomfortable and sometimes even very painful).
 If an episode becomes severe, antibiotics generally eliminate further problems.
 In rare cases, however, bacterial sinusitis can cause very serious infections.

-Blood clots are another danger, although rare, from ethmoid or frontal sinusitis.
+Blood clots (called cavernous sinus thrombosis) are another rare but potentially serious complication from sphenoid sinusitis.
 If a blood clot forms in the sinus area around the front and top of the face, symptoms are similar to infection of the eye socket.
 In addition, the pupil may be fixed and dilated.
 Although symptoms usually begin on one side of the head, the process usually spreads to both sides.

 Increased Asthma Severity